 It is notable that the E-M5 II has a microphone port, which is missing on the GX80.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the E-M5 II and the GX80 are recent models that are part of the current product line-up.
 The E-M5 II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M5 II was succeeded by the Olympus E-M5, while the GX80 followed on from the Panasonic GX7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M5 II Manual (free pdf) or the online Panasonic GX80 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M5 II and the Panasonic GX80?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.